Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 How long does sea freight from the Netherlands to Thailand take?

-Door-to-door: 7–9 weeks via Suez Canal, or 9–11 weeks via Cape of Good Hope (current for many carriers since 2024).
+Door-to-door: 7–9 weeks via Suez Canal, or 9–11 weeks via Cape of Good Hope.
 Rotterdam’s high-frequency Asia services reduce waiting time between booking and departure.
+Confirm current carrier routing with your forwarder — this has shifted periodically since late 2023.
 Add Rotterdam port handling and Thai customs clearance at each end.

 Do I need to deregister from the Dutch BRP before moving?